 Talk through what you want with a web designer first.
 This will help you to draw up a specification for an acceptable design.
 They should tell you the pros and cons of the different choices you can make, and most will do this for free if they think they’re going to win the business.

 These discussions will help you write your web design brief - the instructions telling the web designer how to build your site.
 While not legally binding, the brief is an important document.
 It can pull the designer back on track if they don’t deliver what you wanted, or go over budget.

 Structuring the web design brief

 Consider three things when writing a brief.
 Start with the technology.
 You need to ensure your site can be displayed by different web browsers on different devices.
-Increasingly customers are accessing websites via their smartphones.
 You need to ensure that clients can view your site on a smartphone and that it works as well as it would if the client were accessing it via a computer.
-Programmes like Flash can help you achieve this.

 Finally, be clear on what the site should achieve.
 This will help the web designer understand your business model — what you sell and who your customers are.
 Don’t forget that people scan websites, so it’s important that your pages aren’t cluttered with information and that people can easily find what they’re looking for.

 Bear in mind that what you want the website to accomplish and what your visitors require from it may differ.
 Think about the needs of your audience and reflect these in the design brief.

 Sticking to the web design brief and the budget

 Plan ahead for the future development and maintenance of the site.
 You should be able to update it yourself rather than using external specialists.
 Otherwise you may be charged every time you want to change product information.